 Just south of Wollongong is Lake Illawarra, which is popular for sailing, waterskiing, kayaking, fishing and stand-up paddleboarding.
 Take a kitesurfing lesson and learn to zip across the top of the water on a board propelled by a huge kite.

 On the land

-With magnificent views and enchanting forest, the Illawarra Escarpment is perfect for bushwalking.
-Sublime Point walking track, just north of Thirroul, ascends to a lookout over Bulli and the coast.
+With amazing views and untouched forest, the Illawarra Escarpment is perfect for bushwalking.
+Sublime Point walking track, just north of Thirroul, climbs to a lookout over Bulli and the coast.
 Just west of Wollongong are the Mount Keira and Mount Kembla ring tracks.

 The Illawarra is the perfect place to explore on two wheels – there are more than 40km of shared pathways through the region.
 For motor enthusiasts, get behind the wheel of a Porsche 911 with Cliff to Coast Sports Car Drives and drive over the Sea Cliff Bridge.